 When I was preparing that set and browsed through the 1920s tracks in my music library, I stumbled upon a song by Chick Webb I've never DJed before.
 Mainly, because it's not a typical song for swing dancing.

-I want to share it with you regardless.
-It’s a piece of history.
+Regardless, I want to share it with you, it's a piece of history.
 Webb was 24 at that time and it was his first recording.

 William Henry “Chick” Webb (February 10, 1905 – June 16, 1939), known as “The King of Savoy” was small in stature and hunchbacked, with a large face and broad shoulders.
 From childhood, he suffered from tuberculosis of the spine.